-- ➤ a stock or supply of money, materials, staff, and other assets that can be drawn on by a person or organization in order to function effectively (Source: Oxford languages, 2024) - ➤ A useful or valuable possession or quality of a country, organization or person (Source: Cambridge Dictionary 2024)

-The concept resource has a quality of being something positive (normally of value for humans in a historical context).
+- a stock or supply of money, materials, staff, and other assets that can be drawn on by a person or organization in order to function effectively (Source: Oxford languages, 2024) - A useful or valuable possession or quality of a country, organization or person (Source: Cambridge Dictionary 2024) The concept resource has a quality of being something positive (normally of value for humans in a historical context).
 Here, the concept has a shortcoming in discussing energy and material flows that can both be of value and of harm for the physical ecologic reality we live in.

-Here, we use the term resources in a broader sense of Energy and Materials

-Our most important resource

-The Sun

-The Sun Our Nuclear Reactor

-Radiation reaching the Earth

-$= 4,4 10^{10} MW$

-$= 1,39 10^{24} J/yr$

-Current Global Energy Use

-$= 620 10^6 TJ$

-$= 0.62 10^{21} \text{ J/yr}$

-Our Nuclear Reactor the Sun gives us 2240 times more energy than current global energy use => Harvest the Sun

-The Great Acceleration and the Growth Dilemma
+Here, we use the term resources in a broader sense of Energy and Materials Our most important resource The Sun The Sun Our Nuclear Reactor Radiation reaching the Earth = $4,4 10^{10}$ MW = $1,39 10^{24}$ J/yr Current Global Human Energy Use = 620 106 TJ = 0,62 1021 J/yr Our Nuclear Reactor the Sun gives us 2240 times more energy than current global human energy use => Harvest the Sun The Great Acceleration and the Growth Dilemma https://ourworldindata.org/energy-production-consumption

-Global direct primary energy consumption

-Direct primary energy consumption does not take account of inefficiencies in fossil fuel production.

-Source: Vaclav Smil (2017) and BP Statistical Review of World Energy

-OurWorldInData.org/energy • CC BY
+Data source: Energy Institute - Statistical Review of World Energy (2024); Smil (2017) - Learn more about this data Note: In the absence of more recent data, traditional biomass is assumed constant since 2015.
+OurWorldinData.org/energy | CC BY

+< D

 World total Energy use 1990-2021, TJ

 Something New Under the Sun

 John McNeill, 2000

 Development 1900 - 2000

 - global population 4 x

 - global economy 14 x

 - industrial production 40 x

 - energy use 16 x

 - carbon dioxide emissions 17 x

 - sulphur dioxide emissions 13 x

 - ocean fishing catches 35 x

 - number of pigs 9 x

 - forests 0.8 x

 - agricultural fields 2 x

 - blue whale 0.0025 x